 - Group 3 (emails with photos and videos) had much better compliance results.
 The highest individual average per week was 3.22, and the group average was 1.68 exercises completed per week.

 In her thesis discussion, Lauren considered the possibility that group three had better performance results because the videos gave the participants confidence in completing the prescribed exercises.

 While the study was relatively small and would certainly benefit from subsequent studies, Lauren concluded that “sending therapy patients weekly WebPT emails with photographs and videos of the exercises in their home exercise programs may increase the number of times per week patients complete their exercises.”

-Increase in HEP compliance improves the likelihood of meeting general patient goals and therefore keeps costs lower.
+An increase in HEP compliance improves the likelihood of meeting general patient goals and therefore keeps costs lower.
 Met goals can also positively influence future referrals.

 That’s Lauren’s thesis, but what about your own experiences?
 How does emailing patients photos and videos of at-home exercises influence patient compliance at your clinic?

 Want to learn more about WebPT’s Home Exercise Program?
 Visit webpt.com/features/hep.